Compared to the last Austria journal entry. This ones going to be more of a what we got up to, chatty post. So grab a cuppa, and lets begin…

 We looked around all the alluring old buildings and strolled through Meribel Palace gardens, looking towards more of the town and castle on the cliff edge.

-The second day we invested in the Salzburg card, which you can buy for 24, 48 or 72 hours and basically gets you free on all public transport and into most attractions.
-This already proved its worth when we went to go to take a tram up the cliff to the castle, as the queue was out the door, and tickets were about 10 Euros, and we didn’t have to pay and skipped the queue.
+The second day we invested in the Salzburg card.
+Which you can buy for 24, 48 or 72 hours and basically gets you free on all public transport and into most attractions.
+This already proved its worth when we went to go to take a tram up the cliff to the castle.
+The queue was out the door, and tickets were about 10 Euros.
+We didn’t have to pay and skipped the queue.
 That’s what we spent most of the day doing, going round the museum and sights up there, and admiring the views of the city and mountains.

 We then explored more of the town, there was so many little nooks and crannies that just make this place so much more compelling.
 We then made our way into a cathedral.
 I don’t know about you but I love cathedrals and the imbue of history and culture it brings.
 There’s this classic sentiment.